Recovery in Marbella

 MLD makes it possible to control postoperative recovery and help the patient feel better.
 Moreover, the patient is aware of the very close, positive support of the health staff, which contributes to a faster recovery, eliminating the negative perception of this stage.

 The World Health Organization (WHO) has approved the use of acupuncture as an adjuvant therapy alongside conventional pharmacological therapy in the treatment of post-surgical pain.
-The goals of this therapy with our patients are adapted to their particular postoperative situation: reducing inflammation, reducing pain, reducing stress and increasing relaxation with improved sleep quality.
+The therapy is particularly indicated in the postoperative situation: reducing inflammation, pain, as well as moderating stress and increasing relaxation for improved quality of sleep when it is needed most.

 - The regulating signal from the nerve fibers that conduct the pain signal transmitted by acupuncture has physiological effects that decrease pain during the postoperative period.